Why You Should Have a Lawyer on Your Startup Board

 A startup faces countless legal pitfalls before becoming successful.
 For example, say you have a falling-out with a minority shareholder who repeatedly engaged in unethical practices.
 You have frozen her out of day-to-day operations, but she has sworn she is going to get even with you.
 One day, she sends you an abusive letter accusing you of wrongdoing and demanding to see corporate books and records.
 You should peremptorily deny her request, right?
 Wrong.
 Denying this request is in violation of corporate law and exposes you to costly litigation, which may include an award of attorneys’ fees and a hefty statutory penalty.
 With a lawyer on your board, a quick phone call in delicate situations like these can help avoid months or even years of heartburn.

 Another example: your co-founder, currently serving on the board, asks you and the other board member to release him from a non-competition agreement.
 He is a close personal friend to you both, so you feel a lot of personal pressure to give in to his demands.
-Having a lawyer on your board would help you see this is an extremely dangerous situation, as letting him out of her non-compete would likely be a breach of your fiduciary duty.
+Having a lawyer on your board would help you see this is an extremely dangerous situation, as letting him out of his non-compete would likely be a breach of your fiduciary duty.

 Having a lawyer on your board can also help avoid costly human resource mistakes.
 For example, many entrepreneurs are not aware that alcoholics and currently non-using illicit drug addicts are protected by the Americans with Disabilities Act.
 Making critical decisions with a lawyer’s input can help you circumvent these and countless other landmines.